-- Will trade, travel, etc. come back? - Yes, but only partly. - They've been hit hard by financial crisis, trade war, pandemic, and now war - Will attitudes change? - Yes. - Firm's will try to limit exposure ("just in case" instead of "just in time") - Consumers may learn to live differently - Reported July 20: Biden administration wants "friend-shoring."
+- Will trade, travel, etc. come back? - Yes, but never resume the pre-2008 growth - They've been hit hard by financial crisis, trade war, pandemic, and now war - Will attitudes change? - Yes. - Firm's will try to limit exposure ("just in case" instead of "just in time") - Consumers may learn to live differently - Reported July 20: Biden administration wants "friend-shoring."
 No mention yet of policies. - Will economists' views of globalization change? - I think so. - We still think globalization is good overall, - But we're learning that it needs to include - Reduced reliance on single sources - Greater protections for those who are hurt.